ahsenbeyza/yzv202optimization/README.md

 ## Discoveries
 - Significant overcrowding at several transfer hubs.
 - ILP results show balanced additional trips across stations, with weighted ILP slightly favoring transfer hubs.

+## Data Access

+The dataset used in this project is available at https://mega.nz/file/fYwwgJyZ#3wPd2ffYdY-0Nd5aVyq0gyWRTGoPUdL9jN8Ajqpyrnc.
+Due to its size and GitHub's file hosting limitations, the data cannot be uploaded to this repository.
+Please download it from the provided link to replicate or extend the analy